anshgautam-github/OOPS/README.md

 ## 7. Are there any limitations of Inheritance?
 <details><summary>Click to expand</summary>

-- Time-consuming (deep navigation)
+- Takes more time due to deep class navigation
-- Tightly coupled classes
+- Tight coupling between parent & child
-- Complex to implement
+- Complex implementation
 - Can cause unexpected errors

 </details>